TeamFlashCord/RefreshLauncherBuilds/README.md

-# RefreshLauncherBuilds
+# Angry Birds Refresh Launcher
-Builds for the Angry Birds Refresh launcher (AIRBIRD).
+This repository contains builds of the Angry Birds Refresh Launcher, which runs on Adobe AIR.